callejover/tiger-LMS/README.md

 # REMEMBER
-1. Check all pages that all functionality is working.
+1. Check all pages that all Functionality is working.
 If not, take working page and copy it to the non working page and put the important content in for simple fix

 # Rules:
 1. Always insert a comment at the end tag with the name of the start tag same with {}. example end-div-tag html-comment